yonisartov/yonisartov/README.md

 # Hi there 👋

-I'm a 2nd-year B.Sc. student in Electrical and Computer Engineering at Ben-Gurion University.
+I'm starting my 3rd year as a B.Sc. student in Electrical and Computer Engineering at Ben-Gurion University.
 My main interests are **chip design, processor architecture, and embedded systems**.

 This GitHub is where I share academic and personal projects that reflect my progress in hardware and software development.